NateveLang/Adam/README.md

 # All extra functions that the compiler uses.
 Feel free to add your own functions.
 # The string special_functions is used to write these functions.
 # You can use variables in it using the fstring notation.
-# For example: include function calls the variable compiler_name.
+# For example: "include" function calls the variable compiler_name.
 special_functions = f"""
 def ninput(prompt = '', default = ''):
 \treturn float(input(prompt, default))